-The required buffer width may be reduced by 50 percent where a project is separated from a R-O-W by a canal, lake, retention, open space area, or combination thereof, with a minimum width of 80 feet, and subject to the following requirements: [Partially relocated]
+The required buffer width may be reduced by 50 percent where a project is separated from a R-O-W by a canal, lake, open space, or combination thereof, with a minimum width of 80 feet, and subject to the following requirements: [Partially relocated from Art.

-from Art.
 7.F.6, Buffer Width Reduction]

-- 1) The quantity of required Canopy trees, palms or pines shall not be reduced; and - 2) No easement overlap in the buffer.
+- 1. The quantity of required Canopy trees, palms or pines shall not be reduced; and - 2.
+No easement overlap on the buffer.